Akeemandela/alx-higher_level_programming/0x02-python-import_modules/README.md

-This python file will drill in the requisit knowledge on modules in python.
+This is a python import modules readme.
+It promises to hone my skill on modules in python